yugabyte/platform-go-client/docs/CertificateInfo.md

 ### NewCertificateInfo

-`func NewCertificateInfo(customCertPathParams CustomCertInfo, customHCPKICertInfo HashicorpVaultConfigParams, customServerCertInfo CustomServerCertInfo, ) *CertificateInfo`
+`func NewCertificateInfo(customCertPathParams CustomCertInfo, customHCPKICertInfo HashicorpVaultConfigParams, customServerCertInfo CustomServerCertInfo, universeDetailSubsets []UniverseDetailSubset, ) *CertificateInfo`

 NewCertificateInfo instantiates a new CertificateInfo object This constructor will assign default values to properties that have it defined,